andyzg/gallery/README.md

 - Fork this repository🍴
 - Clone the repository through terminal by running `git clone git@github.com:{YOUR_USERNAME}/gallery.git`
 - Replace contents of `/photos` with all of your albums.
 For each of your albums, create a folder with the same name as your album name, and then put all of your photos in the folder.
-Example:
+**Example**:
 ```
 /photos
-  /travel
+  /mockups
     IMG_0123.jpg
     IMG_0124.jpg
   /portrait